RgbTrouw/Qs-Messenger/README.md

 - Clear messages function not yet implemented.

-- Some file/folder paths inherited a debia package installer format.
+- Some file/folder paths inherited a debian package installer format.
 This is an error.
 Thus "/usr/local/share/QsMessengerServer/avatars/" would have to become "./avatars".

 Note: